You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 Differences from Deadlifts:

 • Rack pulls allow you to lift heavier weights with less strain on the lower back, making them ideal for focusing on the erector spinae.
+They’re essentially a deadlift without the initial pull, just the hinge.

 Benefits Over Deadlifts: